soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v4
+# FeedHenry Sencha Tutorial - v5

 ## Overview

 In this tutorial we will adding a new view for credit card validation.
 This will demonstrate the use of input fields and web requests using $fh.web().

 * Integrate an app with a Credit Card validation service 'CCChecker'.
-* Learn to use input fields.
+* Learn to use input fields and read from them with Ext.getCmp.
 * Use $ fh.web()

 ![](https://github.com/feedhenry/Training-Demo-App/raw/v5/docs/creditCard.png)